risawitama/verbose-potato/README.md

-## Doctor you've got you help me, I'm addicted to twitter.
-Doctor: I don't follow you.
+## I used to be addicted to the hokey pokey, but I turned myself around.